Start Your Teaching Blog: Resources, Advice, and Examples. What's on your summer to-do list?

 For many people around the world, it’s also a career, but could it be even more than that?
 What about blogging in the classroom, is that an option?
 Could this practice benefit students across high school and college?
 In a word?
 Absolutely.
+As bloggers, we grow our knowledge and learn new things each and every day.
 Blogging in the classroom: why your students should write online.
 Writing in classrooms seems to me to have two wildly different, conflicting purposes: a limited, traditional and strict purpose - because exams, like many decent jobs, will be about written skill; and a wider, idealistic one: the ultimate method of exchange of ideas in depth.

 I can use this space to share resources with you, reflect on my own practice and try to figure out how to be a better educator.
 It is my public reflection on technology, leadership and learning.
 Think about when you were in school.
 You write an essay.
 Who read it?
 Blogging changes that for kids.
 Using Blogs to Integrate Technology in the Classroom, Education Up Close, Teaching Today, Glencoe Online.
 Using Blogs to Integrate Technology in the Classroom As the Internet becomes an increasingly pervasive and persistent influence in people's lives, the phenomenon of the blog stands out as a fine example of the way in which the Web enables individual participation in the marketplace of ideas.

 Teachers have picked up on the creative use of this Internet technology and put the blog to work in the classroom.
 5 Reasons Why You Should Be Blogging In Your Classroom.
 Last fall, I decided to learn more about starting a blog in my classroom.

 Thanks to an OLE contest, I had a brand new set of iPads.
 And with my new technology came an eagerness to try out all of the amazing things I had heard about it.
 Expanding the Uses of Blogs in the Classroom.
 The intersection of blogging and education is nothing new.